The Dangers of American Triumphalism

 As U.S. soldiers and their Arab and Kurdish allies work to eradicate the few ISIS strongholds that remain in Iraq and Syria, ISIS fighters have begun to flee Syria by the thousands.
 In late January, The Washington Post reported that ISIS was beginning to reactivate its propaganda machine after a several month lull in production; it noted that social media accounts promoting or sympathizing with the caliphate’s cause have witnessed a sharp increase in traffic.
 Thus, while the U.S.-led coalition has made remarkable advances in its efforts to annihilate ISIS, the group remains a formidable, if now-dispersed, threat.
 To add in an American military parade lauding the country’s impending defeat of ISIS would only provide more fodder for the influential social media accounts highlighted by the Post.
 It would send, as if gift wrapped, perfect clips for the organization’s newest propaganda videos.
 Triumphalism now would enrage and embolden those fighters who fled Syria, live on, and are working to recruit conflicted sympathizers.
 It would undoubtedly lead to more attacks to prove that, yes, these fighters and this ideology remain a threat.

 Contrarians will argue that ISIS and its bedfellows will always find ways to paint America in a negative light, regardless of what we or our military do.
 But we can make this task infinitely more difficult for them.
-We do this by rejecting triumphalism and embracing the far more powerful statement made in the staggering silence of acts that uphold our highest values: that we are America.
-We defend liberty, human dignity, and pluralism, and will expunge from the earth those organizations that embrace terror, violate human rights, and threaten freedom.
-In our finest moments, this is what we do.
+We do this by rejecting triumphalism and embracing a far more powerful statement: that in its finest moments, America defends liberty, human dignity, and pluralism, and rigidly opposes those who terrorize civilians and violate human rights.
 We need not parade about arrogantly or inflate our ego hubristically to remind the world of this.
 We undermine ourselves and imperil the progress we have made if we do.

 (Overhead picture: A snapshot from America's last national military parade celebrating victory in the Persian Gulf War.
 Source: David Valdez/National Archives)